oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 signed by a keypair and will have the `msg.sender` parameter correctly initialized (more on that later).
-Also, when a transaction is submitted it is signed by a keypair (thus costs gas and can make state updates) the `msg.sender` will be set to the signing account.
+Also, when a transaction is submitted it is signed by a keypair (thus costs gas and can make state updates) and the `msg.sender` will be set to the signing account.

 ## Sapphire Wrapper